Queensland Conveyancing FAQ

 18 Queenslanders who have a passion for helping everyday Aussies buy and sell property across QLD.
 We are proudly 100% onshore – we don’t employ cheap overseas labour.
 We support local with every single team member being a Queenslander!

 You sure can.
 We encourage all of our buyers to do a walkthrough pre settlement inspection.
-We suggest you do this as close to settlement as possible – so the day of, or the day before ideally, you’re legally allowed to – so make sure you do!
+We suggest you do this as close to settlement as possible – ideally the day of, or the day before.
+You’re legally allowed to, so make sure you do!

 It’s your opportunity to check the property to make sure it’s in the same condition it was in when the contract of sale was signed.
-If something is not right – make sure you tell your conveyancer asap BEFORE settlement – so we can make sure you’re legally protected before the deal settles and it’s too late!
+If something is not right, tell your conveyancer asap BEFORE settlement.
+That way we can make sure you’re legally protected before the deal settles and it’s too late!
 Pick TRUSTED conveyancers.
 Empire Legal.

 I got a letterbox drop for conveyancing and it’s cheaper than you.
 When it comes to the service, some people want cheap.
 And that might be fine.
 Until it’s not.